 Click here to return to the Sermons page.

-INTRODUCTION: Today we are talking about dealing with God’s delays.
+INTRODUCTION: Our message series is on David and Saul, and today we are going to be talking about dealing with God’s delays.
 One of the things we learn from reading Scripture, as well as from life experience, is that God’s timetable is often quite different from our timetable.
-We want things to happen, and we want them to happen now.
-But God is often more interested in what we are doing and learning in the meantime.
+And it’s hard to be patient.
+You know the old prayer: “Lord, give me patience, and I want it now!”
+We want things to happen now, but, as we shall see, God is often more interested in what we are doing and learning in the meantime.
+(Read 1 Samuel 22:1-5 and pray.)

 There is a pattern we often see repeated in Scripture where God gives someone a promise, a vision or a task, but he then delays in fulfilling it, at least according to our timetable.
 For example, God promised Abraham and Sarah a son, but then they waited years for Isaac to be born.
 When Moses tried to stand up for his people in Egypt, he ended up tending sheep in the wilderness for 40 years.
 God gave Joseph prophetic dreams about ruling even over the members of his own family.
 But then Joseph’s brothers sold him into slavery, and he spent years in prison before the dream was eventually fulfilled.

-A similar thing happened to David in our text this morning.
-God had promised great things to David.
-David had been anointed as the future king over Israel (1 Samuel 16:13), and everything seemed to be unfolding according to plan.
-David was brought into King Saul’s service.
-(16:21) He defeated the Philistine warrior Goliath.
-(17) He forged a friendship with Saul’s son Jonathan.
-(18:1-4) Saul gave him a high rank in the army.
-(18:5) We are told the Lord was with him in everything he did (18:14), and that all the people of Israel and Judah loved him.
-(18:16).
-David had even married the king’s daughter, Michal.
-(18:27) Everything was falling into place for him to become the next king of Israel.
+A similar thing happens to David in our text this morning.
+God promised great things to David.
+David was anointed as the future king of Israel (1 Samuel 16:13), and everything seemed to be unfolding according to plan.
+David was brought into King Saul’s service (16:21).
+He defeated the enemy Goliath (17).
+He forged a friendship with Saul’s son, Jonathan (18:1-4).
+Saul gave him a high rank in the army (18:5).
+God was with David in everything he did (18:14), and all the people of Israel and Judah loved him (18:16).
+David even married the king’s daughter, Michal (18:27).
+Everything was falling into place for David to become the next king of Israel.

-Gath was a city that belonged to the Philistines.
+As we saw last week, Gath was one of the capitol cities of the Philistines.
 This was where David had to act like a madman in order to protect his life.
 Verse 1 tells us that David left Gath and escaped to the cave of Adullam.
-The word translated “escaped” here carries the idea of slipping away, being delivered from danger.
-David had gone to Gath because it was not safe for him in Judah.
-But as it turned out, it was not safe for him in Gath either.
-So he left Gath and escaped to the cave of Adullam.
+The word translated “escaped” here carries the idea of “slipping away, being delivered from danger.”
+David originally went to Gath because it was not safe for him in Judah.
+But as it turns out, it was not safe for him in Gath either.
+So, he left Gath and escaped to the cave of Adullam.

-We read that when David’s family heard where he was, they went down to him there.
-Apparently they didn’t feel safe around King Saul either, and so they went to be with David.
-And then all sorts of other people started showing up in this area.
-Most of these were people in some kind of trouble themselves.
+When David’s family learned where he was, they went down to him there.
+We’re not sure how they came to know where David was.
+Perhaps David sent them a message.
+But apparently, they didn’t feel safe around King Saul either, and so they went to be with David.
+And then all sorts of people started showing up at the cave.
+Most of these were people who were in some kind of trouble or other.
 Verse 2 describes them as “all those who were in distress or in debt or discontented.”
 These people all gathered around David, and he became their leader.
 The Hebrew word can also be translated “ruler” or “prince.”
 In some ways David is a type of Christ here who also ministered to the downcast and poor.

-What should you do?
+What should you do according to 1 Peter?
 First of all, commit yourself to God.
 He is your faithful Creator.
 He made you, and he cares about you.
 He knows exactly where you are and what you are going through at all times.
 He has good plans for you.
 Commit yourself to him.
-So many people run away from God when life gets difficult, but that is exactly when you need to be running to him.
-Trust his work in your life, even during this time of trial, and commit yourself to following him, praising him, serving him.
+So many people turn away from God when life gets difficult, but that is exactly when you need to be turning to him.
+Trust his work and his plan in your life, even during this time of trial.
+Commit yourself to following him, praising him, serving him.

 And then Peter says, “Continue to do good.”
 Commit yourself to your faithful Creator and continue to do good.
 We all have a tendency to withdraw and become passive during times of trial.
 It is vital that you continue to act, to serve, to do good.
 That’s what David did.
 How do you deal with God’s delays?
 First of all, serve God where you are.